Variational quantum algorithm with information sharing: Results

 \subsection{Experimental demonstration on IBMQ devices}

 In the following we demonstrate the success of the BOIS strategy on problems run on IBMQ devices.
 By studying a quantum spin model (used in section~\ref{sec:info-sharing-effectiveness}) as well as H$_2$, LiH and a linear chain of H$_3$, we highlight the capability of our approach to complete VQE tasks in practical timescales.
-Optimisation tasks were carried out either on \emph{Paris, Toronto, Athens, Manhattan, Valencia}, or \emph{Santiago} IBMQ quantum processors~\cite{ibmq-devices}.
+Optimisation tasks were carried out either on \tcr{Paris, Toronto, Athens, Manhattan, Valencia, or Santiago} IBMQ quantum processors~\cite{ibmq-devices}.
 We employ Qiskit’s~\cite{ibmq-qiskit} built in `Complete Measurement Filter' with no further error mitigation. {During optimisation 1024 measurement shots are used, increasing to 8192 shots for the final reported VQE energies.}

 Figure~\ref{fig:1d-experimental-data} shows the BOIS methods applied to finding ground states of H$_2$ (all-to-all sharing), LiH (all-to-all sharing) and the spin model (nearest-neighbour sharing), each of which only have one physical parameter.
 These are two, four and four qubit problems respectively, with six, thirteen, and ten optimisation parameters respectively (see methods~\ref{sec:methods-bo}).
+In obtaining the Hamiltonians for H$_2$ and LiH, we have removed the spin $\mathds{Z}_2$ symmetries, and in the case of LiH, have also frozen non-participating orbitals (see~\ref{sec:molecule_methods}).
+H$_2$ can be reduced to a single qubit \cite{Bravyi2017Jan}, however for comparison with previous work, the two qubit Hamiltonian is used.
 These optimisations converge after a remarkable $\sim 10-50$ iterations, far below what could be reasonably expected for any stochastic gradient descent, which would require many hundreds of iterations.
 Such a drastic improvement unequivocally demonstrates the advantage of data sharing between optimizers, showing just how much information can be extracted from each set of quantum measurements.